gideontong/programming-resources/ucsd-pi/README.md

 ## Complete

 **At this point, your Raspberry Pi should now be setup and online.
 To continue the guides, return back to the normal Raspberry Pi guides [here](/pi) on starting your first project.**

+If you'd like to learn about uploading files to your Raspberry Pi to use later, you can learn about what SSH is [here](/pi/ssh).